All Episodes

 It's doing what's expected.

-Just to tell you what I think, I I think the president ought to call the press conference.
+Just to tell you what I think, I think the president ought to call a press conference.

-I am not not only am I not going to fire Mike Brown, here is my Supreme Court nominee, and it is either Edith Jones or Michael Ludig.
+Not only am I not going to fire Mike Brown, here is my Supreme Court nominee, and it is either Edith Jones or Michael Lodig.

 Just do the right thing.

-They're gonna end up ripping you no matter what you do.
+They're going to end up ripping you no matter what you do.

 FEMA has been no great gift to humanity, even when it was, you know, Hillary Clinton's out there talking about how great FEMA was in the Clinton years.